 John Brown was a famous abolitionist who fought for the liberation of slaves in the south on the eve of the American Civil War.
 He later gave his own life to the cause.

 During a daring raid of the US arsenal at nearby Harper’s Ferry, Brown was captured in October 1859, hung and brought back to this house where he was buried.

-You can read about this piece of important history, walk around attractive gardens and of course take home a fantastic reflection photograph of Brown’s barns and trees.
+You can learn about John Brown’s role in this piece of important history, walk around attractive gardens and take home a fantastic reflection photograph of Brown’s barns and trees.

-Top-tip: Visiting in Fall will give you the most amazing colors.
+Top-tip: Visiting in fall will give you the most amazing colors around the small estate.

-4. Drive To The Summit Of Whiteface Mountain
+5. Drive Or Hike To Whiteface Mountain Summit

 Whiteface Mountain is the fifth highest peak in New York and is one of the most popular attractions near Lake Placid thanks to its ease of access for all visitors to the area.